(Surgical Removal of an Extremity or Limb)

-You may receive pain medications and antibiotics as needed.
+You will receive pain medications and antibiotics as needed.
 The amputation site dressing will be changed and monitored very closely.

 Physical therapy will usually begin soon after your surgery.
 Rehabilitation will be designed to meet the needs of the individual patient.
 This may include gentle stretching, special exercises, and assistance in getting in and out of bed or a wheelchair.
 If a leg amputation was performed, you will learn how to bear weight on your remaining limb.